project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/provisioning_servers.md

 8. Run `cd sunbird-devops/deploy`
 9. Run `./provision-servers.sh`

-**Note**: If you want to troubleshoot and need debug message, you can give --debug flag
+**Note**: If you want to troubleshoot and need a debug message, you can give `--debug flag` as `./provision.sh --debug`
-`./provision.sh --debug`

-10. Login to Azure when CLI instructs
+10. Login to Azure when Command Line Interface (CLI) instructs to
-11. Wait for deployment to complete
+11. Wait for deployment process to complete
-12. Check on Azure portal: Resource Group -> Deployments -> Click on deployment to see deployment details
+12. Check on Azure portal by navigating to: Resource Group -> Deployments -> Click on deployment to see deployment details
 13. Try to SSH.
 If your `masterFQDN` from deployment details was `production-1a.centralindia.cloudapp.azure.com` you can ssh using `ssh -A ops@production-1a.centralindia.cloudapp.azure.com`
-14. If you could SSH, you have successfully created the server platform.
+14. If SSH was sucessful, you have successfully created the server platform.

-Estimated run time: 30 mins for the fresh time.
+Estimated elapsed time is 30 mins for a fresh install.

-Scripts can be re-tried and to create a new set of servers every time.
-Some configurations cannot be changed, for instance, the server type.
+You can re-try scripts to create a new set of servers every time in case you need to.
+Some of the configurations are unconfigurable at this point e.g. the server type.
 However, it’s possible to add or reduce the number of servers and re-run the automation process, if you plan for scaling up or down.

 ### Automation walkthrough